 Maryl C. Levine has expertise in executive coaching for CEOs and social entrepreneurs in the U.S. and in developing countries, including management and organizational development experience.
 Maryl is an Executive Coach from the Behavioral Coaching Institute.

-R Mahesh Iyer is a graduate from SRCC, Delhi University and Rank Chartered Accountant with 40 years’ experience in CXO positions in various functional capacities both with Indian and Global MNCs.
-Currently, he is a Corporate Trainer, Coach and Motivational speaker who blends industry experience and methodologies to deliver high impact value management to cross-functional teams and businesses.
+R Mahesh Iyer is a graduate from Delhi University and is a Rank Chartered Accountant with 40 years’ experience in CXO positions in various functional capacities.
+He has worked for both Indian and global multi-national corporations.
+Currently, he is a corporate trainer, coach and motivational speaker who blends industry experience and methodologies to deliver high-impact value management to cross-functional teams and businesses.

 Margaret Cary is an executive coach for leaders and their teams.
-She is an ICF Professional Certified Coach and graduate of Georgetown University’s Leadership Coaching program, working with leaders in private industry, medical centers, professional associations and pharma.
+She is an ICF Professional Certified Coach and graduate of Georgetown University’s Leadership Coaching program, working with leaders in private industry, medical centers, professional associations, and the pharmaceutical industry.
 She co-founded and co-directs A Whole New Doctor, a program that adds value to medical education through experiential learning and coaching.

-Nelson Carcamo is a Leadership Development Coach.
-He has business process senior leadership experience and is the Founder of NC Consulting eNTERPRISES, Inc., a Coaching and consulting firm dedicated to empower leaders true potential and purpose.
+Nelson Carcamo is a leadership development coach with senior leadership experience, and the founder of NC Consulting eNTERPRISES, Inc., a Coaching and consulting firm dedicated to empower leaders true potential and purpose.
 Nelson holds two MBA’s in Global Management and International Business and a Leadership Professional Certificate from Harvard University.
 He is a Certified Human Behavioral – DISC Consultant from Personality Insights Institute and serves in the John Maxwell organization as Executive Director.

 Brenda Lawrence is a coach, facilitator and consultant.
 She is a certified partner with the John Maxwell Team.
 Additionally, she is certified through the International Coaching Federation (ICF), and the Coaching and Positive Psychology Institute.
 She holds a Master’s degree in Industrial and Organizational Psychology from California Southern University and Chief Information Officer Certification from National Defense University.